gsjung0419/DFTBP/README.md

  !!
 Without specified the OMP number, DFTB+ tries to use all available cores, making it slow.

- 1.1 Graphene md (example C-C.skf is MIO)
+ 3.1 Graphene md (example C-C.skf is MIO)

   -. data file for lammps and dftb+ should be prepared separately.

   -.
 The order of input atoms should be matched.

   -.
 Check dftb_in.hsd for options for dftb+.
-Most options except force calculations,
+Most options are turned off except force calculations